Terry O'Malley Seidler: Historic Dodgertown

-Personal life
+Personal life and death

 Seidler married Los Angeles native and businessman Roland "Rollie" Seidler in October 1958.
 They had met earlier that year, during a doubleheader between the Dodgers and the Philadelphia Phillies at the Los Angeles Coliseum on May 4.
 The couple remained married until his death in June 2008 at their home in Pasadena, California.
 They had ten children together, including John and Peter Seidler.
 Peter was the principal owner and chairman of the San Diego Padres until his death in 2023, and John succeeded him as chairman in February 2025.

+Seidler worked as a Sunday school teacher until a very old age.
+She died on December 18, 2025, at the age of 92.